Panzer Dragoon: Reception

 Saga is often listed among the greatest video games ever made, earning acclaim for its story, graphics, and combat, along with criticism for its low difficulty and short play time.
 Reviewers praised the story's restraint and lack of cliché, as well as the complexity of the characters; even the dragon has been called an "intimate computer companion", drawing comparisons to the later games of Fumito Ueda (Ico, Shadow of the Colossus, and The Last Guardian).
 Game Informer called the game "one of the year's best, and generally considered the Saturn's finest title".
 Saga was named one of the best games of all time by Computer and Video Games in 2000, Electronic Gaming Monthly in 2001 and 2006, IGN readers in 2005, IGN in 2007, and G4 in 2012.

 Orta was critically acclaimed, receiving praise for its visual design, unlockable content, and faithfulness to the series, while reviewers criticized the short play time and dated, on-rails structure.
 Opinions of the controls and the increased difficulty were mixed.
 Eurogamer called Orta "refined, well designed and intelligent", marking "a real progression in the genre", and GamePro said that its complex and beautiful level design almost overwhelmed the senses.
 Orta has been consistently listed as one of the best games for the original Xbox, by publications including GamesRadar, Digital Trends, and IGN, the latter describing it as the "pinnacle of rail shooters".

 Panzer Dragoon: Remake received lukewarm reviews upon release.
 Critics consistently praised the remake's faithfulness to the original's gameplay and the retention of the original soundtrack, but they were divided by the updated visuals and disappointed by the short play time.
 Nintendo Life found both the Saturn-era control scheme and an alternative added by the remake to be awkward, and Eurogamer called the new environment art "just as often muddy as it is marvelous".
 IGN found that the arcade-like structure of the game offered little replay value to a modern player.

+Aggregate review scores As of 7 June 2023.